Dental Hygiene and Therapy

 Why study Dental Hygiene and Therapy at Bristol?

-You will benefit from a variety of teaching methods.
-This will give you the confidence to deliver tailored advice and carry out preventative and restorative treatments.
+You will benefit from a variety of teaching methods that will help you to develop the confidence to deliver tailored advice and carry out preventative and restorative treatments.

-Clinical treatment sessions are closely supervised by experienced dental tutors.
-Throughout the course, you will receive feedback and reflect on your performance.
-You will develop a sensitive and patient-focused approach to caring for the patients referred to you for treatment.
+Clinical treatment sessions are closely supervised by experienced dental tutors and throughout the course you will receive feedback and have opportunities to reflect on your performance.

 What kind of student would this course suit?

-A Dental Hygiene & Therapy student must enjoy communicating and interacting with people of all ages, social cultures and backgrounds and those with varying needs.
+A dental hygiene and therapy student must enjoy communicating and interacting with people of all ages, social cultures and backgrounds and those with varying needs.

 Good hand-eye coordination and manual dexterity are essential due to the detailed work carried out.
-Those with an artistic flair are often well suited to this profession, along with good management and organisational skills.
+Those with an artistic flair and good management and organisational skills are often well suited to this profession.

 Joining this profession requires a lifelong commitment to continued professional development.
-You will be a self-motivated individual who has a patient-centered approach and is able to work well as part of a team.
+You will be a self-motivated individual who has a patient-centred approach and is able to work well as part of a team.

 How is this course taught and assessed?